espiox/pocket-betas/README.md

-### Current JT Beta Cores (Patrons only)
+# Analogue Pocket Beta Core Status
-Below you'll find a complete list of all of Jotego's work-in-progress beta cores.
-I'll keep this list up-to-date as new cores are released in beta and made public - I'm not associated with Jotego, aside from being a Patreon supporter.
+Below is list of all of [Jotego](https://www.patreon.com/jotego)'s work-in-progress beta cores for Analogue Pocket, and links to where to get the files.
+I'll keep this page up-to-date as new cores are released - if you’d like to be notified when this page updates, you can watch this GitHub repo.

+_I'm not associated with Jotego, aside from being a Patreon supporter.
+If you spot a mistake or have a feature request, please raise an issue and I'll look into it._

+## Current JT Beta Cores (Patrons only)
 Patrons can access these betas by downloading the .zip files from the posts linked below.
-Beta cores are usually released to the public after a few weeks, but please consider supporting [Jotego's Patreon](https://www.patreon.com/jotego) to fund future FPGA core development.
 | **Games/Platform** | **Core Name**           | **Release date**          | **Notes**                                                                                   |
 |--------------------|-------------------------|---------------------------|---------------------------------------------------------------------------------------------|
 | Black Tiger        | [jtbtiger](https://www.patreon.com/posts/black-tiger-ngp-83591490)                | 26th May 2023             |                                                                                             |